Inside Ukraine’s Peaky Blinders unit launching drone attacks on Putin’s forces

 Before the invasion, Anton, who was born in Kharkiv Oblast, taught English to Ukrainian orphans for free, and through his construction business even repaired a children’s neurological hospital at his own expense.

-Anton was announced dead by his younger brother Oleksandr early in February, having sustained wounds on the battlefield.
+Anton’s death was announced by his younger brother Oleksandr early in February, after he was fatally wounded on the battlefield.
 Oleksandr is said to have succeeded Anton as leader of the unit.
 The group has promised vengeance on Putin.

-Paying tribute to his brother, Oleksandr said at the time: “Today is the blackest for me on the hardest day of my life.

 “In battle, he received injuries unsuitable for life and went to heaven forever.
 Rest easy my brother.”